-- ➤ approximately \$16.5 million available for Housing activities including FY'12 HUD authorization funds, program income and recaptured funds - ➤ funds available through a regional approach with grants to a lead county agency, and to individual units of general local government that choose not to belong to a region. - ➤ eligible activities: owner-occupied and renter-occupied rehabilitation, accessibility modifications, homestead (down-payment and closing cost assistance, combined in some situations with rehabilitation), new housing site development and certain acquisition costs, small-scale public facilities improvements - ➤ up to \$500,000 set aside for special project initiatives (available on a continuous basis) for making affordable housing units newly available to low- and moderate-income households. - ➤ Up to \$75,000 set aside mental health services to provide gap funding, when critically needed, for the SSI/SSDI Outreach, Access and Recovery (SOAR) program - funds available through an application process - awarded to 3-4 communities - grants will assist 60 persons with mental illness that are homeless and living with mental illness better coordinate supportive services - any available funds may be made available for responding to emergency housing needs necessitated by a disaster. - ➤ CDBG Housing will assist approximately 660 households in 2012-2013
+- Approximately \$11.2 million available for Housing activities including FY13 HUD authorization funds and recaptured funds, and \$500,000 (estimate) program income - Funds available through regional approach with grants to a lead county agency and to individual units of general local government that choose not to belong to a regional organization. - Eligible activities: owner-occupied and renter-occupied rehabilitation, accessibility modifications, homestead (down-payment and closing cost assistance, combined in some situations with rehabilitation), new housing site development and certain acquisition costs, and small-scale public facilities improvements - Up to \$500,000 set aside for special project initiatives (available on a continuous basis) for making affordable housing units newly available to low- and moderate-income households. - Any available funds may be made available for responding to emergency housing needs necessitated by a disaster. - CDBG Housing will assist approximately 440 households in 2013-2014